staceybellerose/dotfiles/README.md

 * Essays 1743 is licensed under the GNU Lesser General Public License (LGPL), Version 2.1.
 * ET Book is licensed under the MIT License.
 * Gillius ADF is licensed under the GNU General Public License (GPL), Version 2 or later, with font exception.
+* Luxi fonts are licensed under the Luxi font license.
 * Meslo LG is licensed under the Apache License, Version 2.0.
 * Monoid is dual licensed under the MIT and the SIF Open Font License, Version 1.1.
 * Roboto, Roboto Condensed, Roboto Mono, and Roboto Slab are licensed under the Apache License, Version 2.0.